 String (Ensemble) Rehearsals

 As it is crucial to the development of young instrumentalists, all students are required to attend a minimum of one weekly rehearsal.
-These usually commence after one term of individual lessons.
+These usually commence after one Semester of individual lessons and an audition.

 Junior String Ensemble